Diagnostics Toolbar

 Time - The amount of time elapsed in milliseconds for the last sampled frame.
 Lower values are better.

 Draws - The number of draws required to render the current view.
 Larger numbers of draws have a larger negative impact on performance.
 This number changes as the number of visible objects enter and exit the viewable area.
-Each material on a model counts as one draw.
-If a material uses an emissive layer, it incurs another draw.
-Shadows also increase the number of draws.
+Number of objects, Overdraw, lighting, materials, objects shader and avatars are some of the things that are counted towards this.

 Prims - The number of triangles (also known as primitives) currently being drawn.
 When visiting a scene, occlusion culling reduces the number of triangles, but occlusion culling is not performed while editing a scene so this number remains fixed.
 The larger the number of triangles, the bigger the negative impact on performance.